 From reading came trying my hand at writing, which would eventually become one of my passions.
 Mostly because I wanted become a published author and knew practice made perfect.
 So I would write in notebooks or pieces of paper, eventually upgrade to a electronic typewriter during my teenage years.

 Speaking of my teen years, I was an awkward fat girl who yearned to fit in but didn’t.
 Sounds like all teenagers, huh?
 I wasn’t inclined to sports, and wasn’t popular enough to sit with “the cool kids.”
 Participating on the Academic Team (think of Jeopardy but competing against other schools in the state) didn’t help matters either.

 One thing I did enjoy during this period of my life was drawing and painting.
 That came to be because of my love of comics and taking art classes at school.
 My favorite medium was pencil, followed by watercolors (even though it’s difficult to use at times).

-As of today, my hobbies are reading, playing video games sporadically, lifting weights, cooking and making kombucha.
+As of today, my hobbies are reading, playing video games, creating content for my YouTube channel, lifting weights, and cooking/grilling.